deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 SMEP Says Goodbye
 ---
-Let's use the an [overflow](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) for this.
+Let's use the an [overflow](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) to outline bypasssing SMEP with ROP.
 ROP assumes we have control over the stack (as each ROP gadget returns back to the stack).
-Since SMEP is enabled, our ROP gagdets will need to come from the kernel.
+Since SMEP is enabled, our ROP gagdets will need to come from kernel pages.
 Since we are assuming [medium integrity](https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/bb625957(v=msdn.10)?redirectedfrom=MSDN) here, we can call `EnumDeviceDrivers()` to obtain the kernel base- which bypasses KASLR.

 Essentially, here is how our ROP chain will work